Paper in a Day

 In order to make the event a success, we ask participants to commit to:

-a) Prepare in advance of the meeting - dedicate eight hours prior to the workshop.
+- Online meetings and preparations in advance of the meeting - dedicate 8 hours prior to the workshop.

-c) Contribute to the final editing and referencing following the workshop.
+- Contribute to the final editing and preparation for submission in the aftermath of the workshop.

-This event is aimed at early career academics who have obtained their PhD after November 2011 or who are in the final stages of submission.
-If you would like to participate, please send an email to firstname.lastname@example.org by October 1, 2016 (first come, first serve) with the following information:
+This event is aimed at early career academics who have obtained their PhD after November 2019 or who are in the final stages of submission.
+If you would like to participate, please sign up here by September 1, 2023 with the following information:

-2) A statement that you commit to the required preparation, attendance and follow-up activities as described.
+- A statement that you commit to the required preparation, attendance, and follow-up activities as described above.